durand90/durand90/README.md

 I’m a Bachelor's student in Network and Security (Cybersecurity) with a passion for safeguarding systems and solving complex problems.
 My technical journey has been enriched by completing a Coding Dojo Bootcamp, where I honed my skills in Python, Java, JavaScript, and SQL.

 💻 Languages & Technologies:
-- Proficient in: Python, Java, JavaScript, SQL Experienced with: C#, Windows 10 forensics, IT operations
+- Python
+- Java
+- JavaScript
+- C#
+- SQL

+Experienced with:
+- Windows
+- Linux
+- MacOS
+- IT Forensics
+- IT Operations

 🎯 Experience & Projects:
 Currently an IT Operations Intern with the City of Coconut Creek, applying technical skills to real-world challenges.